andytudhope/thebluebook/source/fugue-i/index.md

 ## Where would you start? ... [start, start](https://www.youtube.com/watch?v=E-QGkYNc0Ls).

 At first, I thought Gitbook might be the way to go.
 But, they've moved away from their old static site generator to a rich JSON format that is far more propietary and cannot be hosted anywhere but their servers, which is not cool.
-I don't want to have to "sign in" to my own book, I don't want to have to pay a fee to collaborate with more than two other people, and I want a site that I can transport easily, and [host anywhere](../fugue-ii/) at the click of a few buttons.
+I don't want to have to "sign in" to my own book, I don't want to have to pay a fee to collaborate with more than two other people, and I want a site that I can transport easily, and host anywhere at the click of a few buttons.
+I am a [part-time mathemetician](https://observablehq.com/@andytudhope/embedded-discover) after all, and the domain you choose really matters.

 So, I downloaded the legacy editor and `gitbook-cli` and, while these are great tools, there was a glaring problem.
 The legacy gitbook software doesn't let you nest your sidebar content and structure the links properly - and that really matters.